suncoast-devs/handbook/lessons/cs-linq/index.md

 ## Using LINQ and expressions.

-Lets return to our expression example of using the `MultiplyBy2`.
+Let's return to our expression example of using the `MultiplyBy2`.
 Suppose we had a list such as:

 ```csharp
 var scores = new List<int> { 42, 100, 98, 15 };